saraschwartz18/mobiledev-portfolio/README.md

-# mobile development - simple recipe react native app
+# simple recipe react native app
 This is the final portfolio for a mobile development class at UCF.